webix-hub/docs/data/api/refs/ui.segmented.md

 {{api

-- api/link/ui.segmented_onafterrender_event.md - occurs immediately after the component has been rendered.
+- api/link/ui.segmented_onafterrender_event.md - occurs immediately after the component has been rendered
+- api/ui.segmented_onaftertabclick_event.md - fires after a segment is clicked
 - api/link/ui.segmented_onafterscroll_event.md - occurs when some webix view has been scrolled
 - api/link/ui.segmented_onbeforerender_event.md - occurs immediately before the component has been rendered
+- api/ui.segmented_onbeforetabclick_event.md - fires before a segment is clicked
 - api/link/ui.segmented_onbindrequest_event.md - fires when the component is ready to receive data from the master component
 - api/link/ui.segmented_onchange_event.md - fires when the value of the control is changed
 - api/link/ui.segmented_ondestruct_event.md - occurs when component destroyed
+- api/link/ui.segmented_onitemclick_event.md - fires after the control has been clicked
 - api/link/ui.segmented_onlongtouch_event.md - fires on holding finger in some position for a certain period of time

-- api/ui.segmented_onoptionremove.md - fires after the option (tab, segment) has been removed
+- api/ui.segmented_onoption_remove_event.md - fires after the option (tab, segment) has been removed
 - api/link/ui.segmented_onrotate_event.md - occurs on screen rotating
 - api/link/ui.segmented_onswipex_event.md - occurs on a horizontal swipe movement
 - api/link/ui.segmented_onswipey_event.md - occurs on a vertical swipe movement